 This web page shows only a small excerpt of our Gealdham research.
-Another 155 words (11 lines of text) covering the years 1455 and 1487 are included under the topic Early Gealdham History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Gealdham History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Yeldham, Geldham, Yealdham, Gealdham and others.